Baharat: Ingredients

-Other variants
+Variants

-Turkish baharat karisimi includes mint in the largest proportion.
+Turkish baharat typically includes cinnamon, dried rose buds, and black pepper.
+Turkish baharat karisimi typically includes mint.

 In Tunisia, baharat refers to a simple mixture of dried rosebuds and ground cinnamon, often combined with black pepper.
 In Eastern Arabia, loomi (dried black lime) and saffron may also be used for the kebsa spice mixture (also called "baharat").
 In the Gaza Strip, dill and hot pepper are uniquely popular components of baharat.
-In Egypt, baharat is typically made from cinammon, allspice, and cloves.
+In Egypt, baharat is typically made from cinnamon, allspice, and cloves.

 Besides regional variants, the ingredients are also tailored for different dishes.
-Baharat mixes for sweets often use cinammon, cardamom, saffron, or mastic.
+Baharat mixes for sweets often use cinnamon, anise, mahlab, cardamom, saffron, or mastic.

+Hwajeh (حواجة) is a Jordanian spice and wild herb blend used in making foods like samneh and mansaf.

 Bzar

-Bzar or bizar (بزار) refers to a spice mix popular in Emirati cuisine and Omani cuisine, it is made by grinding dry spices and mixing them, and often mixed with ghee and is used in a wide array of dishes.
+Bzar or bizar (بزار) refers to a spice mix popular in Emirati cuisine and Omani cuisine, it is made by grinding dry spices and mixing them, and often mixed with ghee and used in a wide array of dishes.

 Seven Spices

-In the Levant a spice mix called sabaa baharat (سبع بهارات) is used.
-Its origins are from Aleppo, Syria.
-Though it seems to slightly vary from province to province, the typical recipe for it is the following spices, ground and mixed: